mugbug/flutter-fastlane-demo/README.md

 ---

-Where to go from here?
+## Where to go from here?
----

 - Version bump
 - Screenshots
 - Release notes
+- Firebase App Distribution
 - Slack message
 - Integrate with any CI tool
 - ∞ -> beyond! 🚀